MS - Civil Engineering

 All students are strongly encouraged to review and follow the Master’s in Civil Engineering Program Checklist.

-There are two options leading to the M.S.C.E. degree.
+There are two options leading to the master's in civil engineering degree.
 The thesis option requires the student to complete a minimum of twenty-five (25) hours of approved course work and to submit an acceptable thesis worth 6 hours.
-The non-thesis option requires the student to complete a minimum of thirty-four (34) hours of approved course work and a Master's Report worth 3 hours.
+The non-thesis option requires the student to complete a minimum of thirty-four (34) hours of approved course work and submit a final project worth 3 hours.
 General guidelines for selecting courses in these two programs are given below.

-Full time graduate students must register for the one credit hour seminar class (CE 7750) each and every semester.
-Part-time graduate students are required to register for this seminar only in their graduating semester.
-Only one hour of CE 7750 may be applied to satisfy the course requirements.
+Full time graduate students must register for the one credit hour graduate seminar class (CE 7750) every fall and spring semester.
+Part-time graduate students are required to register for this seminar only in their graduating semester (note: CE 7750 is not offered in the summer, so if a part-time student is graduating in the summer they should complete CE 7750 in the spring).
+Regardless, only one hour of CE 7750 may be applied to satisfy the course requirements.

 Thesis Option Requirements